sofiakbergstrom/BB2490/project_diary.md

 * How and why do we use insert length as a quality check?

 Me and Yim signed the NDA form which means that we are allowed access to the data.
+I copied the data to my home directory in Uppmax.

 ## 2015-02-25
 Read two articles: